pantheon-systems/documentation/source/content/guides/switch-drupal-recommended-upstream.md

 You must confirm that your site meets the following requirements before you continue:

-- Ensure your site has the [Drupal 9](https://github.com/pantheon-upstreams/drupal-project) upstream.
+- Ensure your site uses the [Drupal 9](https://github.com/pantheon-upstreams/drupal-project) upstream.

 ### Use Terminus to Confirm the drupal9 Upstream

 Run the command `terminus site:info $SITE` to display the site's basic information and properties.

  The following values indicate that a site is using a `drupal9` upstream:
   * The `Framework` is `drupal8`